Motif Prediction with Graph Neural Networks: SEAM GNN ARCHITECTURE

-We argue that one could also \emph{use neural networks to learn a heuristic for motif prediction}.
+We argue that one could \emph{use neural networks to learn a heuristic for motif prediction}.
 Following recent work on link prediction~\cite{zhang2018link, zhang2020revisiting}, we use a GNN for this; a GNN may be able to learn link correlations better than a simple hand-designed heuristic.
 Simultaneously, heuristics are still important as they do not require expensive training.
-We now describe the architecture of our design called SEAM (learning from Subgraphs, Embeddings and Attributes for Motif prediction).
+We now describe a GNN architecture called SEAM (learning from Subgraphs, Embeddings and Attributes for Motif prediction).
+A high-level overview is in~\cref{sec:overview} and in Figure~\ref{fig:main-seam}.